 So, the kind of investments we were using for Anne were actually passive—we were, in fact, doing what she asked for.
-Anne didn’t understand what she was asking for because she had been mis-led by her colleagues and on-line bloggers.
+Anne didn’t understand what she was asking for because she had been mis-led by her colleagues and online bloggers.

 Sorry—one more story:

-Two weeks ago, I got a semi-hysterical voice mail from Dr. Jean, a 60 year old Pediatrician, married to a 62 year old Radiologist.
+Two weeks ago, I got a semi-hysterical voicemail from Dr. Jean, a 60 year old Pediatrician, married to a 62 year old Radiologist.
 We are investing about $2 million for them.

 Here is the anxious message left on my recorder: “Katherine, change our accounts today!
 All of our colleagues are moving their money to a 90/10 portfolio.
-We really worried about the market and want you to move all of our investments to 90/10!”
+We are really worried about the market and want you to move all of our investments to 90/10!”

 I had six thoughts, just listening to this message:

 1. Jean didn’t understand that a 90/10 portfolio, would be 90% stocks and only 10% bonds.
-This is a much riskier allocation than her current 70%stocks/30% bonds that we had been investing.
+This is a much riskier allocation than her current 70% stocks and 30% bonds that we had been investing.
 I think she probably meant a 10/90 portfolio, of 10% stocks and 90% bonds, which is much less risky, but it is an allocation that won’t even keep up with inflation.
 In case you are wondering, whenever you are discussing a stock to bond ratio, the stock number is always first!
 (Go impress your colleagues with that bit of trivia.)

 2. Jean probably misunderstood what her colleagues were actually doing.
-If Jean’s colleagues were worried about market fluctuations, doing what she asked, moving from 70/30 to 90/10 dramatically increases Jean’s risk, not decrease it, as I assumed she wanted.
+If Jean’s colleagues were worried about market fluctuations, doing what she asked, moving from 70/30 to 90/10 dramatically increases Jean’s risk, not decreases it, as I assumed she wanted.

 3. Jean’s colleagues were getting very bad advice from their advisors, or no advice at all.